yashV131/Mai-Shan-Yun-Inventory-Intelligence/README.md

 ## Project Overview

-This dashboard provides a unified, interactive interface for visualizing, analysing and acting on inventory and purchasing data for the restaurant Mai Shan Yun.
+This dashboard provides an interactive interface for visualizing, analysing and acting on inventory and purchasing data for the restaurant Mai Shan Yun.
 It pulls together datasets including purchase logs, shipments, menu sales trends and ingredient usage into a consolidated view, and supports insights such as:

 * What ingredients are being over‑stocked or under‑stocked?
 * Which menu items are driving ingredient usage spikes?
 * Predictive signals: when should we restock certain items to avoid shortages or reduce waste?
 * Visualised dashboards to support inventory managers, operations teams and finance stakeholders.

-The dashboard is part of the wider “Inventory Intelligence” challenge or initiative for Mai Shan Yun, in which the goal is to optimise inventory flow, minimise waste, avoid stock‑outs, and help decision‑makers act based on data.

 ---

 ## Motivation

-Managing a restaurant food supply chain is complex: ingredients arrive from shipments, are used in menu items, vary in demand, spoil/fade, and inventories must be cost‑managed.
+Managing a restaurant food supply chain is complex: ingredients arrive from shipments, are used in menu items, vary in demand, and inventories must be cost‑managed.
 This project aims to turn raw logs and disparate data sources into **actionable intelligence**.
-By providing visual insights and forecasting signals, the dashboard aims to reduce waste, avoid over‑ordering, and ensure the right ingredients are available at the right time.
+By providing visual insights and forecasting signals, the dashboard aims to analyze what's popular in specific months, reduce waste, avoid over‑ordering, and ensure the right ingredients are available at the right time.

 ---